FFI Newsletter December 2017

 - More efficient and effective tracking of product compliance in real time to better understand whether fortified foods contain the amounts of vitamins and minerals per national standards; and

 - Data needed for countries to identify and act upon gaps to improve program outcomes in a timely, cost-effective, and sustainable manner.

 By ensuring the delivery of adequate nutrients to target populations, FortifyMIS will be an integral component of global and national efforts to improve the nutritional benefits that fortification programs can offer to millions of consumers.

 Users need their own login at www.fortifymis.org and permissions to view country data.
-People who would like to see how the system works can view it in training mode by contacting Laura Rowe at Project Healthy Children at email@example.com or Corey Luthringer at GAIN at firstname.lastname@example.org.
+People who would like to see how the system works can view it in training mode by contacting Laura Rowe, who became FFI's Deputy Director in April 2018 at email@example.com or Corey Luthringer at GAIN at firstname.lastname@example.org.
 They will send login details and a manual that outlines the system’s current capabilities.

 15 Champions Provide Essential Lesson in Partnership